Developer Guide

 Alternative 1: Allow any user input as

-Sort Internships
+Sort Internships feature

 Implementation